10. Create clear leadership

 March – May 2023

-• Greater Sydney Harbour Coastal Management Program: Following the decision by the former state government to reject the request to raise the cap on allocation of funding for project implementation, Sydney Coastal Councils Group is currently exploring different ways of addressing and funding coastal inundation and waterway health under the CMP umbrella.
+• Greater Sydney Harbour Coastal Management Program: Following the former state government’s decision to reject the request to raise the cap on allocation of funding for project implementation, Sydney Coastal Councils Group is currently exploring different ways of addressing and funding coastal inundation and waterway health under the CMP umbrella.

-• Designing with Country project: Cultural interpretive works progressing as part of upgrades planned for the park.
-Project expected to be completed by October 2023.
+• Designing with Country project: Cultural interpretive works are progressing as part of upgrades planned for the park.
+Project is expected to be completed by October 2023.

 December – February 2023